GoldenChrysus/rstocksbot/README.md

 ### Using git

-To install, clone the git repository and install the package:
+Clone the git repository and install the package:

 ```
 git clone https://github.com/GoldenChrysus/rstocksbot.git